Daeuning/daeun.github.io/content/authors/admin/_index.md

 I have a passion for software development, especially in UI/UX design and front-end development, where I can work on creating visually engaging and user-centric experiences.
 I am currently conducting research on interfaces that interact with chatbots at the Software Interaction Lab (SIT Lab) at Jeonbuk National University.

+If you have any questions or would like to get in touch, please feel free to contact me through the following:

+Email : daeun3736@jbnu.ac.kr

+phone : 010-3067-2587